FBalzerMPE/imprs_sports_week/data/sport_descriptions/spikeball/rules.md

 7. "Guiding" the ball (i.e. any touch longer than a brief bounce) is considered to be a fault.
 8. The ball may be touched with any part of the body, although we recommend using the front part of your flat hand.
 9. Touching the net at any point during a rally is considered to be a fault.

-Feel free to ask Fabi if there's anything unclear.